A rendered image of our new sour beer 'Feet Up Thursda''

 A shade chart.

-How Do We Make Sours At FCBC?
+How Do We Make Sour Beer At FCBC?

 There are several traditional methods that use bacteria to sour and lower the pH in the beer, this could be with Lactobacillus and Pediococcus or a wild yeast like Brettanomyces.
-Some modern sours use lactic acid producing yeast that produces the acid alongside ethanol and co2, these can offer a quicker and lower risk beer due to its reduced contamination risk within a brewery.
+Some modern sours use lactic acid producing yeast that produces the acid alongside ethanol and co2, these can offer a quicker and lower risk sour beer due to its reduced contamination risk within a brewery.

 At FCBC, we use philly sour lactic producing yeast to sour our beers, we have a barley and wheat grain bill, minimal hop additions and then some maltodextrin to help give the beer more body, and some dextrose to help encourage the lactic acid production during fermentation.
-A few days into the fermentation we add a secondary yeast to help drive the attenuation of the beer and then once the beer is nearly finished its fermentation, we add the fruit puree.
+A few days into the fermentation we add a secondary yeast to help drive the attenuation of the beer and then once the sour beer is nearly finished its fermentation, we add the fruit puree.

 a brewer in the full circle brewery pouring fruit liquor into a tank of beer to make s sour beer.